AustinDoss/Godot-Awesome-Debug-Print/README.md

 Better debug information using `ad.p(arg)` rather than `print(arg)`

+Provides the context surrounding your awesome debug print statements to make debug and cleanup easier

+Unix timestamp, type information, value, stack information, line number

-Awesome Debug returns the input argument so it can be dropped into existing code without issue.
+Awesome Debug returns the input argument so it can be wrapped around existing code without issue

 # Installation
 Godot Awesome Debug Print needs to be enabled as a [singleton](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html) with name "ad"